alphagov/government-service-design-manual/service-manual/domain-names/service-subdomain-names.md

 The reasons why we prefer wildcard certificates include:

-* being able to take advantage of
-  [Server Name Indication (SNI)](http://en.wikipedia.org/wiki/Server_Name_Indication).
+* being able to do HTTP 1.1 virtual hosting for HTTPS without relying on [Server Name Indication (SNI)](http://en.wikipedia.org/wiki/Server_Name_Indication).
-  This is essentially HTTP 1.1 virtual-hosting for HTTPS.
+  This is important because of legacy software which does not support SNI.
 It may not be possible to enumerate all of the names that will be served from a domain, so by allowing wildcards, we can meet that need.
 (You may have the public-facing www, admin and assets, but also non-public logging, monitoring